voxpupuli/puppet-icinga2/README.md

 ## Overview

-Icinga2 is a widely used open source monitoring software.
-This Puppet module helps installing and managing configuration of Icinga2 on multiple operating sytems.
+Icinga 2 is a widely used open source monitoring software.
+This Puppet module helps installing and managing configuration of Icinga 2 on multiple operating sytems.

 >> This Module is a rewrite of [puppet-icinga2] and will replace it in the future.

 ## Module Description
-This module installs and configures Icinga2 on your Linux or Windows hosts.
+This module installs and configures Icinga 2 on your Linux or Windows hosts.
 By default it will use packages provided by your distributions repository, respectively chocolatey on Windows.
-The module can be enabled to use [packages.icinga.com] as primary repository, which will give you the ability to install the latest Icinga2 release.
-All features and objects available in Icinga2 can be enabled and configured with this module.
+The module can be enabled to use [packages.icinga.com] as primary repository, which will give you the ability to install the latest Icinga 2 release.
+All features and objects available in Icinga 2 can be enabled and configured with this module.

 ## Setup

-### What the Icinga2 Puppet module affects
+### What the Icinga 2 Puppet module affects

 * Packages Installation
 * Service